Adorable & Adoptable: Pets of the Week

 Each week, we will highlight Pets of the Week available currently available at local shelters, sponsored by Mountainaire Animal Clinic.

-This week, we are highlighting four pets at the Green River Animal Shelter.
-They would love to come home with you in time for Thanksgiving.
+This week, we are highlighting three dogs at the Rock Springs Animal Control.
+Their bags are packed and they’re ready to go home with you in time for Thanksgiving.

 How to Adopt

-Stop by the Green River Animal Shelter to check out these and other animals looking for their forever home.
+Stop by the Rock Springs Animal Control to check out these and other animals looking for their forever home.

 Don’t forget….you can get your new pets vaccinated at Mountainaire Animal Clinic!